tristankitto/ANDIE/README.md

 ## Free Draw
 - The drawing function in **ANDIE** includes an extra "Free Draw" mode which allows the user to draw a line freely, similar to using a pen or paint brush.

+## Waiting cursor
+- When a function takes some time to run, such as the filter operations, a loading cursor appears so the user knows the program is working on something.

 ## Remove Solid Background
 - The remove solid background function tries to remove the background of an image as best as it can.
 This function is intended to be used on images with solid, monochromatic background rather than multicoloured backgrounds or backgrounds that blend in with the foreground.